Owner-Centric Property Management · · 21 min read

 A property manager serves as the essential link between property owners and tenants, undertaking a variety of critical responsibilities, including:

-• Legal Compliance: Property managers ensure compliance with local housing laws and regulations, protecting the interests of both property owners and residents while minimizing legal risks.
+• Compliance: Property managers ensure compliance with local housing laws and regulations, protecting the interests of both property owners and residents while minimizing legal risks.

 The central node represents the overall role, while the branches show the key responsibilities.
 Each sub-branch details specific tasks, helping you understand the comprehensive nature of property management.